robb1e/blog/stop-leaky-apis.md

 	  end
 	end

 The benefit of doing this is a separation of concerns between your data model and the data presentation.
 An application model doesn't need to know how it'll be represented by an API, command line interface or any other outside communication mechanism.
+If an application were tending more towards [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) for instance this separation could help resolve hyperlinks relevant to the interface.
 You may lose some of the Rails `respond_with` goodness with this:

 	respond_to :html, :json